-The leases signed in 2020 generally become effective over the following year, though some may not become effective until 2021 and beyond.
+The leases signed in 2021 generally become effective over the following year, though some may not become effective until 2022 and beyond.
 Further, there is risk that some new tenants will not ultimately take possession of their space and that tenants for both new and renewal leases may not pay all of their contractual rent due to operating, financing or other matters.
 However, we believe that these increases do provide information about the tenant/landlord relationship and the potential fluctuations we may achieve in rental income over time.

-Through the remainder of 2020, we believe our leasing volume will be in-line with our historical averages and result in overall positive increases in rental income.
-However, changes in rental income associated with individual signed leases on comparable spaces may be positive or negative, and we can provide no assurance that the rents on new leases will continue to increase at the above disclosed levels, if at all.
+Through the remainder of 2021, we believe our leasing volume will be below our historical averages and result in overall decreases in rental income due to the COVID-19 pandemic.
+However, changes in rental income associated with individual signed leases on comparable spaces may be positive or negative.